 As the programmer, I want to set multiplier chances so that levels can vary.

 As the programmer, I want to set score boundaries (1,2,3 star) so that the levels will be hard.

+As the programmer, I want to re-order the levels so that …

+As the programmer, I want to delete a level so that it can’t be used

 Objects